- New iPad Pro likely to arrive in March 2020

 iPad design changes

-After extensively redesigning its Pro lineup for 2018, we're not expecting anything like as radical for 2019.
+After extensively redesigning its Pro lineup for 2018, we're not expecting anything so radical for 2020.
 Apple tends to be conservative, design-wise, and after shrinking the bezels and removing the Home buttons it's likely to keep things broadly the same for at least a couple of generations now.

 It's possible Apple could try to make the Pro even slimmer by moving some of the screen tech from behind the display and into the bezels at the edge, but we find this unlikely because a) it would likely mean bigger bezels and b) the Pro is already astonishingly - and almost worryingly - slim as things stand.

-Conversely, we can't see Apple shrinking the bezels any further than it already has (in an attempt to more closely ape the almost all-screen look you get on the iPhone X and XS) because iPad users tend to be more attached than iPhone users to a physical 'grip'.
+Conversely, we can't see Apple shrinking the bezels any further than it already has (in an attempt to more closely ape the almost all-screen look you get on the iPhone 11 Pro) because iPad users tend to be more attached than iPhone users to a physical 'grip'.
 Apple can add palm-rejection tech as much it likes; people will still dislike leaving sweaty hand- and fingermarks on their screens.

 Specs & features